Unity, Diversity, and Prosperity

 Commission meetings will be held on the 4th Thursday of each month unless otherwise arranged.
-Each meeting will be held in the Ground floor conference room of the Government Center at 4:00 p.m.
+Each meeting is scheduled to be held in the Community Room of the Citizens Services Center on Citizens Way at 4:00 p.m.

 Members of the Commission should call 706-225-3163 if unable to attend the monthly meeting.

 - February 25, 2016 in Mayor's Conference Room

 - March 24, 2016 (No meeting - Spring Break)

 - April 28, 2016 at CSC - Macon Road

 - October 27, 2016 at Government Center - Downstairs Conference Room

 Objective: The object is to look at a broad range of issues related to age, race and gender as they may be connected to issues of poverty and prosperity.
 We will endeavor to update the important discussion of those cultural elements that sometimes divide us.
 This is meant to be a "think tank" type organization that studies information and data related to those issues that sometimes separates our community.
 The Commission also will develop strategic efforts to bridge those gaps.
 The Commission will recommend policy direct to the Mayor and can inform Council on legislative issues that may touch on the Commission's mission.

 - Analysis of Census Data and studies of poverty in Columbus, Georgia to determine the state of poverty in the City and its correlation to factors of age, gender or minority status.
 The analysis should also look at whether there are clusters of poverty which segment our population by income.